Scientific Name

 How to Grow and Care for Echeveria penduliflora

 Light: E. penduliflora prefers full sun to partial shade.
-If you are moving your plant outside in the spring, do it gradually.
+If you move your plant outside in the spring, do it gradually.
 The intense afternoon sun can cause sunburn.
 When your E. penduliflora is inside during the winter, put it near the brightest window in your home.
 It will stretch if it does not have enough sunlight.

 Soil: This succulent needs a potting soil mix that drains quickly.
 Many growers will create their own mix.
 However, commercial succulent potting mixes will work fine.